Fort Lauderdale Nursing Home Neglect Lawyer

 Our Lawyers Can Help

 If you suspect that a family member is being neglected in their nursing home, the time to act is now.
-Call or contact the lawyers at The Leifer Law Firm today in Fort Lauderdale to speak with an experienced attorney about your nursing home neglect case.
+Call or contact the lawyers at Leifer & Ramirez today in Fort Lauderdale to speak with an experienced attorney about your nursing home neglect case.